hector-hs3/goldmedal/README.md

 # Gold Medal Metrics Challenge Project

-### Overview
+## Project Overview

-In this project, you will use Spring Data JPA to power an Olympics analytics web app.
+This project is meant to practice basic Spring Boot, JPA, and H2 concepts while creating a simple Olympics analytics web app.

 ### Testing
-You can use cURL to manually test your API endpoints.

 Here are some example cURL requests and responses.